syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Sets the font color for the up down button when it is pressed.
+            Sets the font color for the up-down button when it is pressed.
             <br/>
             <br/>
         </td>